-STUDENT EXPRESSION
+STUDENT EXPRESSION AND STUDENT PUBLICATIONS

 It is the goal of the district to protect the educational environment for all students to help ensure it is free from substantial disruption or infringement upon their rights.
-Student expression should be appropriate to ensure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.
+Student expression should be appropriate to help ensure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.